svenbear/Tidy_Data_Project/README.md

  - features: List the 561 measured motion variables for the two data sets (train and test)
  - train/subject_train: Lists the subject number (in order) for each of the training data set tests
  - train/y_train: Lists the activity number (in order) for each of the training data set tests
- - train/X_train - Lists the motion data (in order) for each of the training data set tests.
-There are 561 motion parameters.
+ - train/X_train - Lists the motion data (in order) for each of the training data set tests, 561 motion parameters.

- The previous 3 files can be combined to get a data frame with subject,activity,measurements for each test in the training data set
+The previous 3 files can be combined to get a data frame with subject,activity,and measurements for each test in the training data set

  - test/subject_test: Lists the subject number (in order) for each of the test data set tests
  - test/y_test: Lists the activity number (in order) for each of the test data set tests
- - test/X_test: Lists the motion data (in order) for each of the test data set tests.
-There are 561 motion parameters.
+ - test/X_test: Lists the motion data (in order) for each of the test data set tests, 561 motion parameters.

  The previous 3 files can be combined to get a data frame with subject,activity,measurements for each test in the test data set

 #3) run_analysis.R script
 Download the zip file and unzip it.
 The data file is located at:
     URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Create Training Data Frame (DF):
  - Set col names for the train DF to the data from the file features.txt
  - read train/X_train.txt into train DF
  - Set col 1 of the train DF to the data from the file train_subject.txt
  - Set col 2 of the train DF to the data from the file y_train.txt

 Create Test DF:
  - Set col names for the test DF to the data from the file features.txt
  - read train/X_test.txt into test DF
  - Set col 1 of the test DF to the data from the file test_subject.txt
  - Set col 2 of the test DF to the data from the file y_test.txt

 Combine (by rows) the Train and Test DFs into one DF  (RBIND)

 Reduce this combined DF, keeping only columns with "mean" or "std" in the motion variable names

 Strip "."s out of the motion variable names

 Change activity numbers in col 2 of the DF to the proper enum values eg 1 should be changed to "WALKING"

 Create the mean_data DF with 180 rows and 88 cols to hold the final tidy data set.
  				 (30 subjects X 6 activities = 180 rows)
  				 (a subject + an activity + 86 motion variables = 88 cols).
  - Group by subject and by activity with the mean for each motion data element

 Write the final tidy table "mean_data.txt" to a file

 #4) Displaying output

 Code for this command to read the output file was taken from a Discussion Forum post by David Hood https://class.coursera.org/getdata-008/forum/thread?thread_id=24

 To display the output in a readable format
  - run the following R command on the mean_data.txt file created by the R script
       data<-read.table("./mean_data.txt",header=TRUE)

  #5) Footnotes and References